jurgen-kluft/xvmem/README.md

 Note: Benchmarks are on the TODO list.

 ## Current version

+The virtual memory allocator based on the size request is delegating the call to:

 - fixed size allocator (FSA) (8B to 4KB, 512 MB memory range, page based commit/decommit with page caching)
 - medium size (coalesce) allocator (4KB to 64KB, 1 GB memory range, region based commit/decommit)